geofmureithi-zz/broker/README.md

-## Broker - SSE Real-time Message Broker
+## Broker - Real-time Web Server

 [![crates.io](https://meritbadge.herokuapp.com/broker)](https://crates.io/crates/broker)

 ### Purpose

-The purpose of this library is to be your real-time backend server including database.
+The purpose of this library is to be your real-time server including database.

 Broker is born from the need that rather than building a complex REST API with web-sockets to provide reactive web forms there must be a simpler way.